 You can’t think about anything else after deciding on a company plan.
 Isn’t this a common story?
 Most small company entrepreneurs are driven by their enthusiasm.

-If you want to form your own company, enthusiasm alone isn’t enough.
-Passion alone will not suffice if you don’t have a clear strategy, the money, and the discipline to stick to it.
+When you want to form your own company, it’s not enough just to be enthusiastic and have an attractive working environment.
+These things alone will not suffice if you don’t have a clear strategy, the money, and the discipline to stick to it.

 Many people aspire to be their own bosses and to be free of their miserable, meaningless jobs.
 As a result, people typically take the leap of faith before they are fully prepared.